EPCCed/eidf-docs/docs/services/s3/tutorial.md

 ### Prefixes and virtual directories

-So far, all the file uploads and downloads that have been done have used the file name as a key name for the files object within the S3 service.
+So far, all the file uploads and downloads that have been done have used the file name as a key name for the files object within the S3 Service.

 Run the following to upload `unis.csv` into the bucket: